As much as I love the holiday season… I hate to admit, I find it to be a pretty exhausting time of year. And I'm sure you do, too!

-Before I became a sleep consultant, my sleep would typically take a major hit this time of year because of all of these things.
-Now that I know better, there are four things I am going to focus on this holiday season so that I can maintain my healthy sleep and make it out alive, and I'm going to share those with you today:
+Before I became an adult sleep coach, my sleep would typically take a major hit this time of year.
+Now that I know better, there are four things I focus on every holiday season so that I can maintain my healthy sleep and make it out alive (and now you can, too).

 My Top 4 Tips for Maintaining Healthy Sleep During the Holiday Season